 Then add the tomato sauce or ketchup and the ginger garlic paste.

-Blend again with finger tips.
-Set aside while you prep the bread.
+Mix again and set aside while you prep the bread.

-Place about 1 tsp or so of filling on one end of the rolled out bread slice.
+Place 1-2 teaspoons of filling on one end of the rolled out bread slice.

-Gently roll in from one end, making sure that the filling stays well within the first turn of the roll.
+Gently yet firmly roll from one end, making sure that the filling stays well within the first turn of the roll.